-Contains an IPv6 [RFC2460] address of the sending endpoint.
+Contains an IPv6 [RFC8200] address of the sending endpoint.
 It is binary encoded.

-Note: A sender MUST NOT use an IPv4-mapped IPv6 address [RFC4291], but should instead use an IPv4 Address parameter for an IPv4 address.
+A sender MUST NOT use an IPv4-mapped IPv6 address [RFC4291] but SHOULD instead use an IPv4 Address parameter for an IPv4 address.

-Combined with the Source Port Number in the SCTP common header, the value passed in an IPv4 or IPv6 Address parameter indicates a transport address the sender of the INIT will support for the association being initiated.
-That is, during the life time of this association, this IP address can appear in the source address field of an IP datagram sent from the sender of the INIT, and can be used as a destination address of an IP datagram sent from the receiver of the INIT.
+Combined with the Source Port Number in the SCTP common header, the value passed in an IPv4 or IPv6 Address parameter indicates a transport address the sender of the INIT chunk will support for the association being initiated.
+That is, during the life time of this association, this IP address can appear in the source address field of an IP datagram sent from the sender of the INIT chunk and can be used as a destination address of an IP datagram sent from the receiver of the INIT chunk.

-More than one IP Address parameter can be included in an INIT chunk when the INIT sender is multi-homed.
-Moreover, a multihomed endpoint may have access to different types of network; thus, more than one address type can be present in one INIT chunk, i.e., IPv4 and IPv6 addresses are allowed in the same INIT chunk.
+More than one IP Address parameter can be included in an INIT chunk when the sender of the INIT chunk is multi-homed.
+Moreover, a multi-homed endpoint might have access to different types of network; thus, more than one address type can be present in one INIT chunk, i.e., IPv4 and IPv6 addresses are allowed in the same INIT chunk.

-If the INIT contains at least one IP Address parameter, then the source address of the IP datagram containing the INIT chunk and any additional address(es) provided within the INIT can be used as destinations by the endpoint receiving the INIT.
-If the INIT does not contain any IP Address parameters, the endpoint receiving the INIT MUST use the source address associated with the received IP datagram as its sole destination address for the association.
+If the INIT chunk contains at least one IP Address parameter, then the source address of the IP datagram containing the INIT chunk and any additional address(es) provided within the INIT can be used as destinations by the endpoint receiving the INIT chunk.
+If the INIT chunk does not contain any IP Address parameters, the endpoint receiving the INIT chunk MUST use the source address associated with the received IP datagram as its sole destination address for the association.

-Note that not using any IP Address parameters in the INIT and INIT ACK is an alternative to make an association more likely to work across a NAT box.
+Note that not using any IP Address parameters in the INIT and INIT ACK chunk is a way to make an association more likely to work in combination with Network Address Translation (NAT).

+3.3.2.1.3.
 Cookie Preservative (9)

-The sender of the INIT shall use this parameter to suggest to the receiver of the INIT for a longer life-span of the State Cookie.
+The sender of the INIT chunk uses this parameter to suggest to the receiver of the INIT chunk a longer life span for the State Cookie.